Back to Garden & Landscape

 Thunderchild crabapple

-To 8,000 FS M 15’ x 10’ Upright, spreading habit.
+To 8,000 FS 15’ x 10’ Upright, spreading habit.
 Purple foliage.
 Pink flowers followed by purple fruit which does not persist.
 Valued for foliage color.

 Populus alba